jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	three_prime_UTR
 	transposable_element_gene

 In this example, we combine three separate Unix commands together in one go.
-Letâ€™s break it down (it can be useful to just run each command one at at time to see how each additional command is modifying the preceding output):
+Let's break it down (it can be useful to just run each command one at at time to see how each additional command is modifying the preceding output):

 1. The [cut][] command first takes the At_genes_subset.gff file and 'cuts' out just the 3rd column (as specified by the `-f` option).
 Luckily, the default behavior for the `cut` command is to split text files into columns based on tab characters (if the columns were separated by another character such as a comma then we would need to use another command line option to specify the comma).
 2. The [sort][] command takes the output of the cut command and sorts it alphanumerically.
 3. The [uniq][] command (in its default format) only keeps lines which are unique to the output (otherwise you would see thousands of fields which said 'curated', 'Coding_transcript' etc.)

-Now letâ€™s imagine that you might want to find which features start earliest in the chromosome sequence.
+Now let's imagine that you might want to find which features start earliest in the chromosome sequence.
 The start coordinate of features is always specified by column 4 of the GFF file, so:

 	$ cut -f 3,4 At_genes_subset.gff | sort -n -k 2 | head